 Personal conduct seriously prejudicial to the University, including violation of the Regents’ Uniform Rules of Personal Conduct, state or federal law, Student Disciplinary Regulations, and General University Regulations discussed in the “Student Life” section of the Policy Library

-Procedure for Termination due to Cause (removal from the payroll cannot be accomplished until the termination procedure has been completed):
+Procedure for Termination due to Cause (removal from the payroll cannot be accomplished until the termination procedure has been completed, but interim remedial measures short of removal from the payroll may be implemented on an interim basis):

 Informal Conference.
 The first step in attempting to resolve the problem is an informal meeting between the graduate assistant and his/her immediate supervisor to discuss the performance concerns.